Tenkaichi: The Greatest Warrior Under the Rising Sun: Manga

 Written by Yōsuke Nakamaru and illustrated by Kyōtarō Azuma, Tenkaichi: Nihon Saikyō Bugeisha Ketteisen was initially serialized in Kodansha's Young Magazine the 3rd from January 6 to April 6, 2021, when the magazine released its final issue.
 It was later transferred to Monthly Young Magazine beginning on May 20 that same year.
-Its chapters have been collected into twelve tankōbon volumes as of September 2025.
+Its chapters have been collected into fourteen tankōbon volumes as of August 2026.

 The series is published in English on Kodansha's K Manga app.